 Employment contracts allow an individual or company (“employer”) to make an agreement to pay an employee, independent contractor, or subcontractor for services provided.
 It is recommended to include other items in the agreement such as the title of the individual, benefits, vacation time, personal leave, confidentiality, and any non-compete language.

-At-Will – Most common, allows employment to be for an indefinite period of time.
+At-Will – Most common version, allows an employment period to be indefinite.
 If either party decides to terminate the agreement this would commonly require either party giving notice (usually 2 weeks).

 Fixed Term – Start and end date.
 Both parties will not have any liability to one another other than confidentiality or non-compete clauses.